 It is hoped that complaints relating to safeguarding can be dealt with internally by individual group leaders.
-However, a complaint may be made to the Parish Safeguarding Representative.
-If a complaint is made to another person, it should be passed on to the Parish Safeguarding Representative who will arrange to meet with the complainant and attempt to resolve the complaint.
-If the complaint cannot be resolved, consideration will be given to invoking the complaints procedure of the Church of England.
+However, any complaint may be made to the PSO.
+If a complaint is made to another person, it should be passed on to the PSO who will arrange to meet with the complainant and attempt to resolve the complaint.

+If the complaint cannot be resolved, written complaints about Safeguarding matters should be directed to the DSA: